danwag06/react-onchain/README.md

 - Easy reference to previous deployment details
 - Automatic migration from old single-deployment format

 **Note:** The manifest stores complete deployment history locally.
-This complements the on-chain contract which stores up to 100 versions of metadata.
-All actual deployments remain permanently on-chain regardless of either limit.
+This complements the on-chain inscription metadata which has unlimited version history.
+All deployments remain permanently on-chain.

 ## API Usage